jurgenwigg/py3S60/newcore/Doc/c-api/dict.rst

    Note that exceptions which occur while calling :meth:`__hash__` and :meth:`__eq__` methods will get suppressed.
    To get error reporting use :c:func:`PyDict_GetItemWithError()` instead.

-   .. versionchanged:: 3.10
-      Calling this API without :term:`GIL` held had been allowed for historical reason.
-It is no longer allowed.

 .. c:function:: PyObject* PyDict_GetItemWithError(PyObject *p, PyObject *key)